 Products are the items that are priced.
-Products contain all of the major assumptions related to pricing: Target ROE, Capital Allocation, Risk Grades, Origination & Servicing Expenses, etc. (More on Products)
+Products contain all of the major assumptions related to pricing: Target, Capital Allocation, Risk Grades, Origination & Servicing Expenses, etc. (More on Products)

 A collection of Rate Tables of minimum interest rates and points the institution is willing to accept based on loan amounts, credit scores and maturity.

 In PrecisionLender, the relationship is the collection of existing loan, deposit and other accounts.
 It also contains the history of opportunities related to that relationship including those that are currently being priced.
 In PrecisionLender, you price Opportunities and you manage relationships.(More on Relationships)

 An assessment of the credit worthiness of a loan applicant.
 It is based upon the history of borrowing and repayment, as well as the availability of assets and extent of liabilities.
 Usually expressed using a preset matrix defined by the institution.(More on Risk Rating)

 Return on Assets.
 Net income / Average Assets (aka average balance or average outstanding).

 Return On Equity.
 Net income / Average Equity.

 The difference between the actual return generated and the Target.

 A product by the US Small Business Administration designed to provide financing for the purchase of fixed assets at below market prices.
 The small business owner must put up at least 10% of the purchase amount.
 The financial institution provides up to 50% of the funding and a Certified Development Company (CDC) provides the remaining portion, up to 40%.
 Should the borrower default, the financial institution is paid first, thus reducing its risk.
 (More on SBA Loans)